 The table below includes only the discipline-specific courses.
 Please refer to the Academic Regulations for information on the Honours bachelor's with double major and the Honours bachelor's with major and minor.

-Co-operative education is available when taken as part of an honours degree.The extended French stream is available when taken as part of an honours degree.
+Co-operative education is available when taken as part of an honours degree.The French Immersion Stream is available when taken as part of an honours degree.

 Requirements for this program have been modified.
 Please consult the 2018-2019 calendars for the previous requirements.

 |3 optional course units in English (ENG) at the 1000 or 2000 level||3 Units|

 |MAT 1320||Calculus I||3 Units|